Waldrop29/FirstHTML/README.md

 - Font styles and sizes
 - Button colors and hover effects
 - Layout properties for a different look and feel
+- You can enhance the animation if you want to

 Feel free to explore and enhance the application further!